-Now in Receive mode select a frequency which is not occupied at the moment and press shortly the PTT or TX key while watching the output power and the SWR readings.
-If the power or SWR at the transceiver output are too high (over 5 W or SWR over 2:1) release the key and check for the reason as follows:
+Now in RECEIVE mode select a frequency which is not occupied at the moment and press shortly the PTT or TX key while watching the output power and the SWR readings.
+If the power or SWR at the transceiver output are too high (over 5 W or SWR over 2) release the key and check for the reason as follows:

-- Check again whether the power control is set at minimum; - Check whether the frequency is within the operating range of the selected antenna; - Check the good working order of the coaxial cables, connectors, and feed lines from the transceiver antenna jack through the amplifier, the antenna switch or external tuner (if there is one) to the BALUN transformer, and the antenna itself (see Section 2.3.e) RF OUTPUT).
+- Check again whether the power control is set at minimum; - Check whether the frequency is within the operating range of the selected antenna; - Check the good working order of the coaxial cables, connectors, and feed lines from the transceiver antenna jack through the amplifier, the antenna switch or external tuner (if there is one) to the BALUN transformer, and the antenna itself (see Section 2.4.e) RF OUTPUT socket).

-If the power and SWR are as expected, transmit again and while watching the power and the SWR readings, increase transceiver power gradually from minimum to maximum (but not more than 200 W in order to not overload the RF by-pass circuit in the amplifier).
+If the power and SWR are as expected, transmit again and while watching the power and the SWR readings, increase transceiver power gradually from minimum to maximum (but not more than 200 W, in order to not overload the RF by-pass circuit of the amplifier).

-If SWR remains below 2:1 (preferably below 1.5:1) at the last test, decrease the power from the transceiver to minimum again and continue with the next check-up.
+If SWR remains below 2 (preferably below 1.5) at the last test, decrease the power from the transceiver to minimum again and continue with the next check-up.

-b) Check-up in Stand-by mode
+b) Check-up in STANDBY mode

-Turn the amplifier on, as described in Sections 3.1 Low Energy Standby Mode of the Power Supply, 3.2 Front Panel, 3.3 Initial Turning On and 3.4 Basic Screen (see Figure 3-2 Basic screen).
+Turn the amplifier on, as described in Sections 3.1 Low Energy STANDBY Mode of the Power Supply, 3.2 Front Panel, 3.3 Initial Turning On, and 3.4 Basic Screen (see Figure 3-2 Basic screen without ACOM 04AT antenna tuner assigned).

-Make sure that the amplifier is in Stand-by mode.
+Make sure that the amplifier is in STANDBY mode.
 Push the OPR/STB button if needed to change to STB.

-Repeat receive and transmit tests the same way you just did with the amplifier turned off.
-During these tests note also whether the forward and reflected power bar graph and digital readout (see Sections 3.4.e) Forward power bar graph and digital readout and 3.4.f) Reflected power bar graph and digital readout) show respective RF power presence.
-If the reflected power exceeds the forward power, verify that the input and output coaxial cables to the amplifier are not interchanged (see Section 2.3.d) RF INPUT and 2.3.e) RF OUTPUT).
+Repeat receive and transmit tests the same way you just did with the amplifier turned off but in STANDBY mode now.
+During these tests note also whether the forward and reflected power bar graph and digital readout (see Sections 3.4.e) Forward power bargraph and digital readout and 3.4.f) Reflected power bargraph and readout), show respective RF power presence.
+If the reflected power exceeds the forward power, verify that the input and output coaxial cables to the amplifier are not interchanged (see Sections 2.4.d) RF INPUT socket and 2.4.e) RF OUTPUT socket).

-The power indication accuracy is optimized around the 700 W level and usually it is unreliable below 40 W.
+The power indication accuracy is optimized around the 1000 W level and usually it is unreliable below 50 W.

-c) Entering Operate mode
+c) Entering OPERATE mode

-At Operate mode the transceiver receiving should not suffer.
-If it worsens and together with this the indicator RX changes into TX although the transceiver is in receive mode, check the control cable connected to the KEY-IN input (see Section 2.3.b) KEY-IN ) for a short circuit.
+At OPERATE mode the transceiver receiving should not suffer.
+If it worsens and besides the indicator RX changes into TX although the transceiver is in receive mode, check the control cable connected to the KEY-IN input (see Section 2.4.b) KEY-IN socket) for a short circuit.
 A wrong connection to the transceiver could cause the same problem.